costinm/krun/README.md

 2. Allow read access to mesh config.
-This is needed to simplify the configuration - it is also possible to explicitly pass extra env variables to the CloudRun services instead of using this config, but it is simpler to just directly parse the in-cluster config:
+This is needed to simplify the configuration - it is also possible to explicitly pass extra env variables to the CloudRun services instead of using this config, but it is simpler to just directly parse the in-cluster config.
+This step is temporary, WIP to remove it.

 ```shell